-The company grew and in addition to the passages to Italy crossings to France were introduced and step by step the yellow ships became a synonym for comfort and quality.
+The company grew and, in addition to the passages to Italy, crossings to France were introduced and, step by step, the yellow ships became synonymous with comfort and quality.

 With the acquisition of the Italian company TTE Sardinia Ferries joined Corsica Ferries.

-Now the company could also offer passage between Sardinia and Italy.
+Now the company could also offer crossings between Sardinia and Italy.

 The ship "Sardinia Nova" was the first yellow ferry to connect Livorno and Olbia.
 In 1987 the fleet was supplemented by the "Sardinia Vera".

 In 1996 the fast ferry Corsica Express opened the Nice-Corsica route.

 The fast ferries made it possible to enter into the crossings market between the French mainland and Corsica.
 Such a fast ferry was also used between Italy and Sardinia.